HimoriK/book/src/ch03-00-common-programming-concepts.md

 # Common Programming Concepts

-In this chapter we’ll discuss concepts that appear in almost every programming language and how they work in Rust.
+In this chapter we’ll discuss programming concepts that appear in almost every programming language and how they work in Rust.

 Specifically, you’ll learn about variables, basic types, functions, comments,